Marjane Satrapi: Films

 Persepolis was adapted into an animated film of the same name.
-It debuted at the 2007 Cannes Film Festival in May 2007 and shared a Special Jury Prize with Carlos Reygadas's Silent Light (Luz silenciosa).
+It debuted at the 2007 Cannes Film Festival in May and shared a Special Jury Prize with Carlos Reygadas's Silent Light (Luz silenciosa).
 Co-written and co-directed by Satrapi and director Vincent Paronnaud, the French-language picture stars the voices of Chiara Mastroianni, Catherine Deneuve, Danielle Darrieux, and Simon Abkarian.
 The English version, starring the voices of Gena Rowlands, Sean Penn, and Iggy Pop, was nominated for Best Animated Feature at the 80th Academy Awards in January 2008.
 Satrapi was the first woman to be nominated for the award.
-However, the Iranian government denounced the film and got it dropped from the Bangkok International Film Festival.
-Otherwise, Persepolis was a very successful film both commercially (with over a million admissions in France alone) as well as critically, winning Best First Film at the César Awards 2008.
-The film reflects many tendencies of first-time filmmaking in France (which makes up around 40% of all French cinema each year), notably in its focus on very intimate rites of passage, and quite ambivalently recounted coming-of-age moments.
+The Iranian government denounced the film and got it dropped from the Bangkok International Film Festival.
+Persepolis was a successful film commercially (with over a million admissions in France alone) and critically, winning Best First Film at the César Awards 2008.
+The film reflects many tendencies of first-time filmmaking in France, such as a focus on intimate rites of passage and ambivalent recounting of coming-of-age moments.

-Satrapi and Paronnaud continued their successful collaboration with a second film, a live-action adaptation of Chicken with Plums, released in late 2011.
+In late 2011, Satrapi and Paronnaud continued their success with another film adaptation of one of Satrapi's graphic novels—the live-action comedy drama Chicken with Plums.
+It follows one of Satrapi's relatives' final days, as he has lost the will to live.

 In 2012, Satrapi directed and acted in the comedy crime film La bande des Jotas (Gang of the Jotas), from her own screenplay.

-In 2014, Satrapi directed the comedy-horror film The Voices, from a screenplay by Michael R. Perry.
+In 2014, Satrapi directed the black comedy film The Voices, from a screenplay by Michael R. Perry.
+The film stars Ryan Reynolds, Anna Kendrick, and Gemma Arterton, and follows a factory worker with schizophrenia whose hallucinations drive him to commit murder while conversing with his talking pets and the severed heads of his victims.

-In 2019, Satrapi directed a biopic of two-time Nobel Prize winner Marie Curie, titled Radioactive.
+In 2019, Satrapi directed Radioactive, a biopic of two-time Nobel Prize winner Marie Curie.
+It is an adaptation of a book of the same name.
+Initially intended to premiere in 2020, it was canceled due to the COVID-19 pandemic and later released online.

 In 2021, Satrapi starred in the French animated short film The Soloists, voicing Ava, one of the three eponymous sisters fighting to express their musical talents in a country with blatantly sexist laws.

+In 2024, Satrapi directed another black comedy, Dear Paris (Paradis Paris), which was featured at the Torino Film Festival.
+It explores several interconnected stories of people's lives affected by death.